Meet the New Ford Puma - It’s Nothing Like the Old One

 Despite a pretty good sales record, the model was ditched as Ford focussed their efforts on their hatchbacks, however, the cult status lived on and to this day you’ll find countless events up and down the country where owners race their beloved Pumas.

-Inside, the Puma will be purpose-built for family use.
+Inside, the Puma is purpose-built for family use.
 Accordingly, the boot is absolutely massive.
 A whole 456 litres of luggage capacity is on offer with the rear row of seats in place, and from photos, it appears that the roofline of the boot will be dog-friendly.
 In fact, Ford has stated that the intuitive flexibility of the rear luggage space will make the Puma best-in-class for uncompromised load space.
 The Puma will also be the first car in its class to offer an electrically operated tailgate - even better for dog owners!